-WRD has estimated it will need 101,400 AF of replenishment water in the ensuing year to help overcome the annual overdraft.
-WRD purchases replenishment water from MWD member agencies and recycled water providers.
+WRD has estimated it will need 91,200 AF of replenishment water in the ensuing year to help overcome the annual overdraft.
+WRD purchases imported replenishment water if needed from MWD member agencies and purchases recycled water from local providers.
 These agencies set the price for the replenishment water that WRD buys for the spreading grounds, seawater barrier injection wells, and In-Lieu water when available.
 The cost for replenishment water is a direct pass-through from WRD to the water suppliers on WRD's replenishment assessment.
 The cost for source water for WRD's projects (Leo J. Vander Lans and ARC) are included in the operations and maintenance budgets for those projects and therefore not included on Table 2.